Nechirvan Barzani: President of the Kurdistan Region (2019–present)

 On 28 May 2019, out of 81 MPs who participated at the session, Nechirvan Barzani was elected as the President of Kurdistan Region by the votes of 68 MPs.
 Nechirvan Barzani was inaugurated as President of the Kurdistan Region in June 2019.
-Citing democracy as one of the Kurdistan Region's greatest achievements, in his inauguration speech he stated his duty as President of the Kurdistan Region is to continue strengthening Kurdistan's democratic values and developing the government's political, social and economic policies to improve those sectors as well as education, healthcare, and industry.
+In his inauguration speech, he stated his duty as President of the Kurdistan Region is to continue strengthening Kurdistan's democratic values and developing the government's political, social and economic policies to improve those sectors as well as education, healthcare, and industry.

 He has been recognized for his promotion of the rights of all ethnic and religious groups, continued inter-faith dialogue, and women's rights.
-For this reason, Nechirvan Barzani received support from the various ethnic and religious groups in the Kurdistan Region who believe his presidency enhances the likelihood that they will continue to be treated fairly with equal rights and freedoms in Kurdistan Region.
-His election as president signaled a mandate by the Kurdistan Region Parliament to continue advancing fair and equal treatment under his leadership.
-This has positioned Kurdistan as a leader that serves as an example for other nations in the Middle East.
+For this reason, Nechirvan Barzani received support from ethnic and religious groups in the Kurdistan Region.

 President Barzani affirmed during his inauguration speech that he will continue plans to build solidarity with neighboring countries, strengthen relations with the international community, and to work closely with the federal government in Baghdad to jointly agree on solutions within the framework of the Constitution of Iraq.

-As President, Nechirvan Barzani remains dedicated to continue his Yezidi rescue mission.
+As President, Nechirvan Barzani has publicly reiterated his commitment to ongoing efforts aimed at rescuing Yezidis still missing following the ISIS attacks.
 Barzani established a special office in 2014 devoted to rescuing Yezidi survivors in ISIS terrorist captivity.
 More than 3,340 Yezidi victims have been liberated with the support of the office.

+Awards and honors

+In 2008, Barzani was awarded an honorary Doctor of Public Service degree from Washington & Jefferson College.